CUC-Chen/CUC-Chen.github.io/_pages/about.md

 - Extensive experiments on four databases (BID2011, CID2013, CLIVE, and KonIQ-10k) demonstrate that KANs outperform traditional methods.
 </div>
 </div>

-<span class='anchor' id='research-interests'></span>
-# 🧠 Research Interests

-## Deep Generative Models
-With the advancement of deep generative models, my research focus has shifted from U-Net based models to those built on DiT (Diffusion Transformer) architectures.
-I am committed to exploring token interactions in DiT and developing video generation techniques that align with real-world physical principles.

-## Large Language Models
-I am interested in exploring the current level of perception and understanding of the real world exhibited by Multimodal Large Language Models (MLLMs).
-At the same time, I am considering more rational and effective approaches to LoRA fine-tuning, particularly to enable personalized customization of these models.

-## Probabilistic Modeling
-Recently, flow matching has brought fresh ideas to generative modeling.
-My focus splits into two: advancing probabilistic modeling methods like DDPM and DDIM, which rely on the mathematics of SDEs and ODEs that I'm fascinated by, and designing novel model architectures by turning my brainstorm into real outcomes.

 # 📖 Educations
 - *2023.09 - Present*, **Undergraduate Studies**, B.Eng. in Artificial Intelligence, Communication University of China